 Customers: Used widely across SEO teams; no separate public logo wall for the Brand Radar module yet.

 My rating: 4.4/5.
 Best if you already use Ahrefs and want GEO measurement in a familiar toolkit.
-Add the AI indices only where they drive decisions.

 Pros